Business expense categories and which are tax-deductible

 For example, for internal purposes, you may only need to know that an employee made a meal purchase.
 But if you want to deduct the expense as a business meal come tax time, you’ll need to know if the employee ate alone, with a team, or with a client, and what was discussed.

-35 business expense categories that are tax-deductible
+35 business expense categories to know

 1. Employee benefits